kyza0d/vocal.nvim/MILESTONES.md

 # MILESTONES

 ## Plugin Brief
-The `transcribe.nvim` plugin is a lightweight Neovim plugin designed to provide seamless speech-to-text transcription using the OpenAI Whisper API.
+The `vocal.nvim` plugin is a lightweight Neovim plugin designed to provide seamless speech-to-text transcription using the OpenAI Whisper API.
 It enables users to record audio directly within Neovim, send it to the OpenAI Whisper API for transcription, and insert the transcribed text into the current buffer.
 The plugin aims to be simple, cross-platform, and user-friendly, leveraging server-based transcription for broad compatibility.

 - **Key Features**:
   - Record audio using `sox` with a configurable storage directory.